Certified Insurance Counselor (CIC)

-WHAT my Cic Designation Means for My Clients
+WHAT my Cic Designation Means

 I am the kind of individual who is not content to just collect annual commissions.
 I want to be the best that I can be.
 I use my education to gain an in-depth understanding of the nuances of complex risks and the best way to address them.
 Training to become a CIC includes 100 classroom hours and five comprehensive exams.
 Additionally, I attend continuing education courses every year to keep my knowledge and skills up to date in order to ensure that you always receive the attention, care, and current information necessary to make your coverage decisions.